 Heather A. Carlson, MSN, ACNP-BC, ACHPNHeather is a Nurse Practitioner, board-certified in Adult Health and Hospice and Palliative Care.
 She is a graduate of Salve Regina University and earned her Master’s Degree from Boston College in 2010.
 She currently practices in the outpatient Palliative Care Clinic located in the Massachusetts General Hospital Cancer Center.
-She has previously worked at North Shore Medical Center with focus on inpatient palliative care.
+She has previously worked at Salem Hospital with focus on inpatient palliative care.
 Heather has particular interest in working with patients facing terminal illness including cancer and ALS.

 Kristin Cina, MSN, AGNP-BC

 Ali is a board certified Acute Care Nurse Practitioner, and is also board certified in hospice and palliative care.
 She is a graduate of Colgate University and the MGH Institute of Health Professions.
 Ali received specialty training as a Nurse Practitioner Fellow in the MGH Interprofessional Palliative Care Fellowship program.
 She joined the Massachusetts General Hospital Division of Palliative Care & Geriatric Medicine staff in 2014.
 Ali has a particular interest in the care of patients with cancer and their families; she is also interested in global health, having lived and volunteered overseas in the past.

 Sarah Koontz, NP

 Nancy M. Mason, NP-C, CPNP, ACHPN, RN- BC